ImChong/Practice_LeetCode_C/README.md

 ### VSCode Extension - Code Runner

-> The `Code Runner` vscode extension can be used to run the `main.c` file directly.
+> The `Code Runner` vscode extension provides a convenient way to execute the `main.c` file directly.
 >
 > Source code: [settings.json](.vscode/settings.json).

 ## Debug Code

-> In order to debug source code in VSCode, select the `main.c` file that wish to run.
+> To facilitate source code debugging in VSCode, select the `main.c` file that you wish to run.
-> First Build & Run source code as the above section.
+> First, build and run the source code as described in the previous section.
-> Then click the following button in VSCode:
+> Then, click the following button in VSCode:
 >
 > ```txt
 > Run and Debug (Ctil+Shift+D) -> (gdb) Debug Main